magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

      (...)))
 ```

 One very last thing.
-The time it takes the `tdd` task to recompile and
+The time taken by `tdd` to recompile and run the
-run the tests would be judged unacceptable by a TDD practitioner when
+tests would be judged unacceptable by a TDD practitioner when is
-is longer than a second.
-In the `tdd` task, most of time is spent by
+longer than a second.
+In the `tdd` task, most of time is spent by the
+`test` task to run unusefull namespaces not containing any test and by
 the `test-cljs` to internally create and start a new instance of the
 underlying phantom JS engine again and again anytime it has to rerun
 the tests.
 We're not going to solve this problem in this tutorial, but
-at least we now know where to look at if we wanted.
+at least we now know where to look at.

 That's it.
 Stop any `boot` related process and reset the git branch.